larryhastings/correlate/README.md

 exactly the same.
 But there's a lot of overlap.
 Both algorithms can handle an input where:

-* every match between a man `A` and a woman `X` is assigned a numerical score,
+* we can assign every match between a man `A` and a woman `X` a numerical score,
-* every operation involving any particular man `A` has a unique score,
+* every match involving any particular man `A` has a unique score,
 * and also for every woman `X`,
 * and there are exactly as many men as there are women.